-81. PERMANENT RELOCATION
+78. PERMANENT RELOCATION

-- 81.1 Inter-City (relocation from one city or regional area to another) - (a) Early and informal discussion will occur with officers and their representatives excluding union officials when relocation is being considered between cities and/or regional locations. - (b) Once compulsory relocation has been approved by CSIRO, the officers concerned will be given reasonable formal written notice of transfer.
-The notice period, as

-- specified in the formal written notice of transfer, recognises that officers require adequate time to assess the impact of a transfer on their careers and on their families and to undertake measures of their own to minimise the disruption.
+- 78.1 Inter-City (relocation from one city or regional area to another) - (a) Early and informal discussion will occur with officers and their representatives excluding union officials when relocation is being considered between cities and/or regional locations. - (b) Once compulsory relocation has been approved by CSIRO, the officers concerned will be given reasonable formal written notice of transfer.
+The notice period, as specified in the formal written notice of transfer, recognises that officers require adequate time to assess the impact of a transfer on their careers and on their families and to undertake measures of their own to minimise the disruption.
 Officers may waive, or agree to reduce, the notice period. - (c) To enable CSIRO to develop relocation plans, officers should provide where possible, early informal advice of their intention to relocate after receiving formal notice.
 However, formal advice of their intentions must be provided not less than eight months prior to the proposed date of transfer, unless otherwise mutually agreed. - (d) Officers who are compulsorily transferred from one city or regional area to another, may incur costs and inconvenience as a result of the relocation.
-In these circumstances standard CSIRO relocation provisions apply, including: - Familiarisation, pre-transfer and post transfer visits; - Special Living Allowance; - Reimbursement of transport and removal costs; - Disturbance Allowance; - · Leave: - Sale and Purchase of Houses Allowance; - Education Costs Allowance: - Fares and travelling expenses; - Other costs specific to any individual officers particular situation; and - Advances to cover other reimbursable expenses. - (e) Where necessary, specific arrangements will be determined consultatively by the Business Unit, officers and their representatives for each relocation, taking into account the circumstances of the move and likely expenses to the impacted officers.
-This specific relocation package will apply to all officers impacted, for the duration of that relocation exercise and this will be detailed in the package.

-81.2 Intra-City (relocation within a city)

-- (a) Early and informal discussion will occur with officers and their representatives excluding union officials when relocation is being considered within cities. - (b) Once compulsory relocation has been approved by CSIRO the officers concerned will be given reasonable formal written notice of transfer.
+In these circumstances standard CSIRO relocation provisions apply, including:

+- Familiarisation, pre-transfer and post transfer visits; - Temporary accommodation and meal costs; - Reimbursement of transport and removal costs; - Incidental relocation expenses; - Access to miscellaneous leave; - Reimbursement of costs relating to the sale and purchase of houses; - Education Costs; - Fares and travelling expenses; - Other costs specific to any individual officers particular situation; and - Advances to cover other reimbursable expenses. - (e) Where necessary, specific arrangements will be determined consultatively by the Business Unit, officers and their representatives for each relocation, taking into account the circumstances of the move and likely expenses to the impacted officers.
+This specific relocation package will apply to all officers impacted, for the duration of that relocation exercise and this will be detailed in the package. - 78.2 Intra-City (relocation within a city) - (a) Early and informal discussion will occur with officers and their representatives excluding union officials when relocation is being considered within cities. - (b) Once compulsory relocation has been approved by CSIRO the officers concerned will be given reasonable formal written notice of transfer.
 The notice period, as specified in the formal written notice of transfer, recognises that officers require adequate time to assess the impact of a transfer on their careers and on their families and to undertake measures of their own to minimise the disruption.
 Officers may waive, or agree to reduce, the notice period. - (c) Officers who are compulsorily transferred from one location to another within the same city may incur costs and inconvenience as a result of the relocation.
 Where necessary, special arrangements will be determined consultatively by the Business Unit, officers and their representatives for each relocation, taking into account the circumstances of the move and likely expense to the impacted officers.
-Items of assistance may include but not be limited to: - Excess travelling time and fares; - Motor vehicle allowance: and/or - Other costs specific to any individual officer's particular situation.

-(d) This level of assistance will apply to all eligible officers impacted for the duration specified in the special arrangements and will be detailed in the information provided.
+Items of assistance may include but not be limited to: - Excess travelling time and fares; - Motor vehicle allowance; and/or - Other costs specific to any individual officer's particular situation. - (d) This level of assistance will apply to all eligible officers impacted for the duration specified in the special arrangements and will be detailed in the information provided.

-82. ACCOMMODATION CHANGES
+79. ACCOMMODATION CHANGES